This story is by April R. Russell and won an honorable mention in our 2020 Fall Writing Contest. You can find all the writing contest stories here.

 He stepped onto the bottom rung of the railing and pressed his hips agains the cold, rigid top bar.
 He closed his eyes and willed himself to lean forward, to fall into the blackness and let it swallow him whole.
 He filled his lungs with the sharp night air and opened his eyes.

 Something buzzed against his leg.
-His saw the shape of his phone glowing through his pants.
+He saw the shape of his phone glowing through his pants.
 He stepped down to the concrete and pulled the phone from his pocket.
 “Peter,” he read in a broken whisper.

 The phone cast a whitish glow, like moonlight, onto Philip’s face as it vibrated in his hand.
 Then it stilled and Philip stared at the screen as it pulsed once more for the voicemail alert.
 He put it to his ear and listened: